Rabbies_Logotype_Hero_Navy_RGB_AW.png

 This is how you start an adventure, I thought.

-The journey had already involved a bus, a plane, another bus, and now a ferry.
+The journey to this European city had already involved a bus, a plane, another bus, and now a ferry.
 And when we hopped off at what we hoped was the correct stop, Megan and I looked ahead into one of Venice’s many winding streets that stretched out before us.
 The shops were closed, the street empty, nothing but a few yellow streetlamps to guide the way.

 Venice is distracting at the best of times, and nighttime is no exception.
 As we set off in search of our hotel, suitcases dragging behind us, I kept marking down points on the map to return to, nooks I wanted to explore, shops I wanted to examine.